4 Questions to Ask Before Buying Commercial Real Estate

 • What are the potential risks and challenges associated with the investment, and how can they be mitigated?

-• Have you consulted with legal, financial, and real estate professionals to ensure you comprehensively understand the investment?
+• Have you consulted with legal, financial, and real estate professionals to ensure you understand the investment?

 • What is your long-term investment strategy and exit plan for the property?